ayezinhtun/1cng-protal-user-guide/docs/Getting Started/Introduction.md

 ### Next Steps

-**StackConsole** is more than just a management platform—it's a powerful tool that connects you to your entire cloud infrastructure across various providers.
-By centralizing operations, it empowers cloud administrators to manage resources more efficiently, monitor critical infrastructure in real-time, and take proactive steps toward improving the scalability and cost-efficiency of their cloud environments.

 To start your journey with **StackConsole**, head over to the guides above and begin by creating your account, setting up your profile, and configuring your billing.
 The setup is straightforward, and with StackConsole's powerful integrations, you’ll be up and running in no time!